jenarchive/Secondhand-marketplace/README.md

 ## Project overview

-GreenCheck AI is an innovative software prototype focused on Explainable AI (XAI) for sustainability fraud (greenwashing) detection.
+GreenCheck AI is an innovative web prototype focused on Explainable AI (XAI) for sustainability fraud (greenwashing) detection.
 This project directly addresses the "black box" problem of traditional AI by providing clear, plain-language explanations for every flagged sustainability claim in corporate reports and public data.
+Users will be provided with visualisations explaining why a claim is suspicious with factual environmental data in English, German and Spanish.

 ## Technology Stack